-Together with guest lecturers and scientists, they will enhance your voyage with first-hand knowledge and fascinating insights, ensure your complete safety during landings and guarantee the lightest possible footprint in the environment.
+Together with guest lecturers and scientists, they will enhance your voyage with first-hand knowledge and fascinating insights, ensure your complete safety during landings, and guarantee the lightest possible footprint in this pristine environment.

 Leading and teaching

 Briefings occur before each landing, making you aware of any potential risks and of strict protocol regarding local wildlife.
-Both on and off the ship, lectures are held on a wide variety of specialist topics that cover:
+Both on and off the ship, lectures are held on a wide variety of specialist topics.
+Here are just a few examples:

-Get to know some of the Expedition Team members you may encounter on a cruise to North America:
+Get to know some of the Expedition Team members you may encounter on a cruise to Antarctica:

 Assistant Expedition Leader

 Line is Norwegian and grew up in the small settlement of Klæbu outside Trondheim.
 Line started working for Hurtigruten in 2001 as a crew member.

 She worked on several ships on the Norwegian coast before joining MS Fram in 2008.
 She completed the Arctic Nature Guide study programme in 2010 in Spitsbergen

 Dan holds a MSc in Ornithology.
 During his 30 years as a wildlife biologist with Canada’s national government, he worked on a wide variety of research and conservation activities.